wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 # Payload Description {#description}

 These media types are used in the transport of serialized objects only.
-The IDL definitions, if transported, would be used with any appropriate text media type.
+The IDL and object definitions, if transported, would be used with any appropriate text media type.
 In the three figures below, only the third of these would ever be used with these media types (a JSON example is depicted).

 An example use of the IDL to specify a "Person" object:

 ~~~
 edition = "2023";